Updated: Aug 16, 2022

-Research shows giving yourself time to think and plan improves your decision making.
-Yet many people still don't make a daily priority to check in on how they feel about their career or life.
+Research shows giving yourself time to think and plan improves your decision-making.
+Yet many people still don't make it a daily priority to check in on how they feel about their career or life.
 Maybe that's why two in five Americans dream about the day they can tell their boss they quit!
 Finding yourself off course or worse yet, with no course can make you ready to take a leap without thinking.
 Before you consider making a life change, get clear on your motivation, get a mentor, and get in the right mindset to achieve your goals!

-I've lived corporate, nonprofit, entrepreneur and working parent life-- none of them are easy!
+I've lived corporate, nonprofit, entrepreneur, and working parent life-- none of them are easy!
 The hard truth is whether you are considering starting a business or wondering if you have the energy to pursue a promotion, any path you choose will require work and more of your time to be successful.
-Despite Instagram's photos of a glamorous beach life, you'll likely have to hustle to make your life into what you want.
+Despite Instagram's photos of glamorous beach life, you'll likely have to hustle to make your life into what you want.